vsevkayf/OmarKhayyam/pages/grants.md

 • Incidence of surgical site infection (SSI) among children: Longtidunal Multi-Centeral study.
-Clalit Health Services, 2011
+Clalit Health Services, 2011.
 PI - Prof. Victor Novack.

 • Epidemiology, outcomes and health expenditures of patients hospitalized with non surgical Sepsis \ Severe Sepsis in Intensive Care Units (ICU): A Multi-Center population- based study.
-Ministry of Health, 2011
+Ministry of Health, 2011.
 PI Dr. Victor Novack.

 • Soils as a source for atmospheric particles: A Spatio- Temporal impact on air Quality and human health in the Negev.
-Environmental Health Fund, 2010
+Environmental Health Fund, 2010.
 PI Dr. Itzhak Katra.

 • Evaluation of lipid levels during gestation and association with adverse pregnancy outcomes and subsequent development of true dyslipidemia.
 Ministry of Health and Ministry of Immigrant Absorption, 2009.
-PI Dr. Zahi Lazar.
+PI- Prof. Victor Novack.